humilityai/dho/README.md

 Written to run concurrently.

 **NOTE:** this package may not be generic enough for your usecase.
 It is, of course, easy to check by using a simple example similar to the one below.
-Updates to the code will be made over time to attempt to make it more ready for completely general use.
+Updates to the code will be made over time to attempt to make it more ready for general use.

 ## Example-Usage